-As the engine owner, you are responsible for the performance of the required maintenance listed in your Operator's Manual.
-We recommend that you retain all receipts covering maintenance on your equipment, but we cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+As the small off-road engine owner, you are responsible for the performance of the required maintenance listed in your Operator's Manual.
+We recommend that you retain all receipts covering maintenance on your small off-road engine/equipment, but we cannot deny warranty solely for the lack of receipts.